smarton2k2/smarton2k2/README.md

-- 👋 Hi, I’m @smarton2k2
+- 👋 Hi, I’m Hari "Smarton" Ganesan.
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game Development and Full Stack Web Development.
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently working on a 3D Tour system and drone simulator.
-- 📫 How to reach me hariganation@gmail.com
+- 📫 How to reach me- hariganation@gmail.com, linkedin.com/in/hari-gana